GDGToulouse/site-devfest-2019/content/blog/cfp.md

 * Speaker Dinner access
 * One or two nights in an hotel close to the venue (on a case by case basis)

-For all Flight/train reservations, please contact `speakers AT devfesttoulouse.fr` with the details of your prefered journey and we will get it for you.
+For all Flight/train reservations, please contact `speakers AT devfesttoulouse.ru` with the details of your prefered journey and we will get it for you.

 In case your subject is not accepted, you will still be able to buy your ticket after the notification, at the normal price.